From the Interviewer’s Side

 Start by forming real opinions about Google products.
 Use them.
 Notice what frustrates you, what works well, what you would do differently.
 This is not optional.
 It is the foundation of the product sense round.
 Generic answers about 'improving user experience' at a company like Google, with interviewers who have been working on these products for years, will read as shallow immediately.

 Then prepare for the analytical round separately from product sense.
 Practice setting up metric definitions precisely.
 Work through root cause scenarios out loud.
 The diagnostic framework matters less than the precision of the thinking.
 If you say 'I would look at DAU,' an interviewer will ask 'how do you define active?'
-Practice having an answer.
+Practice having an answer, then run a few full answers through our free PM answer grader to see whether the precision actually lands the way the committee will read it.

 Frequently asked questions about Google PM interviews